-- Governor: Continuation funding of \$309 million for payments to eligible school districts for at risk students.
+- Governor: The Governor provides continuation funding of \$309 million for payments to eligible school districts for at risk students.
 These funds can be used flexibly by districts for a range of instructional and non-instructional services both during regular school hours and after school, including tutorial services, early childhood programs and reading programs.
 Includes child and adolescent health centers at \$3.6 million and hearing and vision screenings at \$5.2 million. - Senate and House Subcommittees: Concurs with Governor.